 What is stress?

-But too much stress can be overwhelming, making it difficult to cope with everyday tasks.
+But too much stress can make it difficult to cope with everyday tasks.
 Too much stress can affect your body, thoughts and feelings.
 It can also affect your behaviour.
 For example, some people who are overstressed might eat too much or get angry.

 Stress and pregnancy